 Travel Capsules: One Small Set of Selected Items for One Vacation

 Travel capsules also fall under this category.
-They follow the same basic rule as the other capsules – which is selecting a set of items and wearing them for a limited period.
+They follow the same basic rule like the other capsules – selecting a set of items and wearing them for a limited period.

 If you want to travel light, you need to decide on a color palette and rely on versatile pieces that mix and match.
 This is valid for all types of capsules but fundamental for a travel capsule.
 From my perspective, a travel version of a capsule wardrobe really shows the benefits of the concept.
 This is why I love travel capsules, even though I’m generally not a capsule wardrobe advocate.